Gardening and Herbs

 How to grow organically a wide variety of vegetables, flowers, and other plants suitable for our climate.
 This 2 part course will cover everything you need to know about organic gardening - from creating gardens, purchasing seeds or plants, growing on, fertilizing, controlling pests.
 Instructor Eileen Burton, a long term gardening instructor, is a former Horticultural Manager for a large non-profit and currently manages a church garden that grows produce for Meals on Wheels.

-Wed., 4/23 and 30 from 6:30 to 8 p.m. at East Ridge Middle School.
+Wed., call (203) 431-2812 or email ridgefieldce@gmail.com to be on a notification list for spring 2026 dates from 6:30 to 8 p.m. at East Ridge Middle School.